 - Have your builder (or you) give the council a building notice.
-This makes things quicker, but you may also be asked to changes aspects of your design as you work.
+This makes things quicker, but you may also be asked to change aspects of your design as you work.
 There is also less scope for appealing decisions.

-- Send a full plans application to the council.
+- Send a full plan application to the council.
 This is more detailed than planning and drawing, and it can be sent to them before the work starts.
 Once submitted, decisions take between 5 and 8 weeks.
 Inspections will be made on site after approval.

 - Use an approved inspector.
 This is a private individual or organisation that has been hired by you to check and ensure that your project complies with building regulations.
 They will work with the local council, support you, and help you through any difficulties.